-Crisis Action has led a coordinated response that focuses on securing peace in the country, protecting civilians and ending the culture of impunity that has resulted in the loss of tens of thousands of lives and the displacement of 2.3 million people from their homes.
+Crisis Action has invested in a coordinated response that focuses on securing peace in the country, protecting civilians and ending the impunity with which the conflict is waged.
 We have engaged in high-impact collaborative work to spur decisive actions within the African Union, the United Nations and the European Union.

 Crisis Action has worked with partners to formulate and deliver joint advocacy to:

 - Help South Sudanese civil society inspire and shape a revitalised peace process to reflect their demands which are an inclusive peace process that addresses the security and leadership challenges that undermined the 2015 peace agreement;